caltechlibrary/cait/EXPORT-IMPORT.md

 # The Utilities

-This document covers some examples of using the _aspace_ command line utilities to export content from a production ArchivesSpace deployment to a local development ArchivesSpace deployment.
+This document covers some examples of using the _cait_ command line utilities to export content from a production ArchivesSpace deployment to a local development ArchivesSpace deployment.
-The most recent version of this document can be found at https://github.com/caltechlibrary/aspace.
+The most recent version of this document can be found at https://github.com/caltechlibrary/cait.

 ## Exporting from a production deployment

-The easiest way to export content from a production ArchivesSpace deployment is using the _aspace_ utility.
+The easiest way to export content from a production ArchivesSpace deployment is using the _cait_ utility.

 1. Set you environment variables
 2. Use the instance export option to create a local dump

 ### Example Assumptions

-+ ASPACE_USERNAME admin
++ CAIT_USERNAME admin
-+ ASPACE_PASSWORD admin
++ CAIT_PASSWORD admin
-+ ASPACE_API_URL (for your production system) http://archives.example.edu:8089
++ CAIT_API_URL (for your production system) http://archives.example.edu:8089
-+ ASPACE_DATASET data
++ CAIT_DATASET data

 The following environment variables not note used in the export process

-+ ASPACE_SEARCH_URL
++ CAIT_SEARCH_URL
-+ ASPACE_HTDOCS
++ CAIT_HTDOCS
-+ ASPACE_TEMPLATES
++ CAIT_TEMPLATES
-+ ASPACE_BLEVE_INDEX
++ CAIT_BLEVE_INDEX

-I am also assuming you have installed the _aspace_ utility in *./bin/aspace*
+I am also assuming you have installed the _cait_ utility in *./bin/cait*

 ```
-    export ASPACE_API_URL=http://archives.example.edu:8089
+    export CAIT_API_URL=http://archives.example.edu:8089
-    export ASPACE_USERNAME=admin
+    export CAIT_USERNAME=admin
-    export ASPACE_PASSWORD=admin
+    export CAIT_PASSWORD=admin
-    export ASPACE_DATASETS=data
+    export CAIT_DATASETS=data

-    ./bin/aspace instance export
+    ./bin/cait instance export
-    unset ASPACE_USERNAME
+    unset CAIT_USERNAME
-    unset ASPACE_PASSWORD
+    unset CAIT_PASSWORD
-    unset ASPACE_API_URL
+    unset CAIT_API_URL
 ```

 This will take a while but it will create a local dump of the content in a directory called *data*.
 Each file is a JSON blob.